Folic acid and your genetic variant

-You can find out which variant of MTHFR gene have you in tests below:
+You can find out which variant of MTHFR gene you has from tests below:

 Other symptoms from the lack of our bodies converting folic acid to methylfolate include: allergic reactions to different substances, high blood pressure, strokes, blood clots, depression, anxiety, and certain cancers.
 It can even affect your thyroids, cause headaches, and insomnia.